 Endless filter options

 Afterlight has an extensive filter library to choose from.
 You can even stack the filters or add a variety of frames.
-Look for the textured filters; you can use them to make real looking light flares.
+Look for the textured filters; you can use them to make authentic-looking light flares.

 Due to its open-source nature and continuing development, the app will keep on growing and improving.
 You cannot go wrong with the free Afterlight app for Android.
 Unfortunately, it is only available for Android phones.

 Snapseed is available for free for both Android and iOS.
 It offers professional photo editing with an intuitive interface.
-Which means it is easy and straightforward to edit your images on the go.
-However, it does not compromise on functionality.
+Which means it is straightforward to edit your images on the go.
+However, it does not compromise functionality.

 Snapseed features dozens of tools and settings to edit your photographs to your liking.
-It comes with advanced brush tools to precisely adjust specific areas of your image.
-You can give your photos a professional finish with a big collection of filters, HDR options, lens blur, and healing settings.
+For example, it comes with advanced brush tools to precisely adjust specific areas of your image.
+In addition, you can give your photos a professional finish with an extensive collection of filters, HDR options, lens blur, and healing settings.

 Editing RAW images

 The app opens JPEG and RAW files, just as Adobe Lightroom can.
 After editing your RAW images, you can save them in a non-destructive way or export them as JPEG.
 You will be able to adjust exposure, white balance, color profile, and contrast.
 Add a vignette to create soft darkness around the photo’s edges to draw the eye to the subject even more.
 Add lens blur, glamour glow, grainy film, or grunge effect.

 The options are limitless.
 Give Snapseed a try.